US Travel Visa: Types, Requirements & Applications

 Travelling to the US for work or business, whether to start a new job, transfer to a US branch or to invest in an existing US company, you will need to ensure you have in place the relevant US visa and permission to carry out your intended activity.

-The current US climate is challenging for visa applicants, but with a stringent approach to the application process, and ensuring a robust submission is made to the US Consular, visas continue to be issued, allowing individuals to pursue career and business opportunities.
+The US immigration system can be challenging for visa applicants, but with a stringent approach to the application process, and ensuring a robust submission is made to the US Consular, visas continue to be issued, allowing individuals to pursue career and business opportunities.

 ESTA – visa-free travel